nickmilo/LYT-Mode/README.md

 This theme is meant to be the definitive evolution of my first love: the [[Cybertron Theme]].

-Nick and Cecilia May ( @ceciliamay ) crossed paths in a LYT Workshop.
+Nick and **Cecilia May** ( https://github.com/ceciliamay ) crossed paths in a LYT Workshop.
 At the same time, Cecilia was designing the winner of Obsidian's 2021 Theme of the Year with the now legendary theme called "Primary".
 Before the winner was known, Nick reached out to the public for help to take Cybertron to the next level.
 It was going to take more CSS & Design skill than what he could muster.
 Luckily, Cecilia raised her hand.
 Then Nick commissioned Cecilia May to design LYT Mode and this is the result.

 ## Supported Plugins